Best Vespa Tours in Rome

 - Rome at sunset: Get your camera ready because Rome's sunset is a sight to remember.
 The orange sky over the eternal city is something you can not miss, either from the Orange Garden or through the lock of the Order of Malta, write down in your GPS the best views of Rome, start the engine and enjoy an unforgettable sunset from your Vespa.

 - The night of Rome: If Rome itself is a city of dreams, imagine walking its streets and admiring its monuments illuminated in the darkness of the night.
-Get to know the vibrant nightlife of Rome on a vespa, visit the hidden treasures that this city has to show you and don't miss the Colosseum, even more majestic with the moonlight.
+Get to know the vibrant nightlife of Rome on a vespa, visit the hidden treasures that this city has to show you and don't miss the Colosseum, even more majestic in the moonlight.

 What you need to drive in Rome:

-If you do not feel comfortable driving, you can always opt for the option of hiring a private driver, but if on the contrary, driving a scooter in Rome has always been your dream, do not forget to take with you all the necessary papers and ask the store for the insurance of the scooter and your helmet, because without them you will not be able to circulate.
+If you do not feel comfortable driving, you can always opt for the option of hiring a private driver, but if on the contrary, driving a scooter in Rome has always been your dream, do not forget to take with you all the necessary papers and ask the store for the insurance of the scooter and your helmet, as without them you will not be able to circulate.

 - Money for the deposit: for the guarantee, the company usually asks for a deposit that will be returned at the moment of delivering the scooter.
 This amount usually varies depending on the scooter, rental time, etc. and can usually be paid in cash or by credit card.
 Always remember to check the clauses of the rental contract to avoid penalties for delivering the scooter with an empty tank or late, among others.